kenneth-zhou/News-scraper/README.md

 # News-scraper

 News scraper that leverages the GDELT Project to download daily news articles released around the world.
+Given the high volume of daily news articles, the news scraper is parallelized.

 Saves individual articles locally as text files in the form of: title, index number, article url, image url, meta description, and text content.
 Also downloads photos in article, if any.